aakashvishwakarma/Demo-repo/README.md

-#Demo
+# Demo
-This Repo is to check the use and various commands of GIT
+This Repo is to check the use and various commands of GIT!